spolu/settle/mint/README.md

 ## Assets

 Assets are issued by users.
 They are represented by the following pattern:
-`{ISSUER}:{NAME}.{DECIMAL_LENGTH}`. `{ISSUER}` should be a valid Settle address, `{NAME}` is an alphanumeric string matching the following regular expression `[A-Z0-9\-]{1,64}`.
+`{ISSUER}:{CODE}.{SCALE}`. `{ISSUER}` should be a valid Settle address, `{NAME}` is an alphanumeric string matching the following regular expression `[A-Z0-9\-]{1,64}`.
 If the asset represents a IOU for an existing currency, the ISO-4217 3-letter code should be used.
-Decimal length is an integer between `0` and `24` representing the factor by wich the asset native amount is scaled down when represented as an 128-bit signed integer.
+The scale, or decimal length, is an integer between `0` and `24` representing the factor by wich the asset native amount is scaled down when represented as a 128-bit signed integer.

 A few examples of valid assets are:
 - **stan@foobar.com:USD.2 320** represents **$3.20** issued by Stan.